BirjuVachhani/birju.dev/content/posts/burying-the-hatchet-of-build-runner-once-and-for-all.md

 You can set shortcuts for running `build_runner watch` commands as well.
 You can run any comand you want with thic configuration.
 Be creative!

 ## Android Studio Setup

+This part is a bit tricky.
+Unlike VS Code, we won't need any kind of plugin for this because it is built right into the Android Studio.
+We're going to use a feature of Android Studio called [External Tools](https://www.jetbrains.com/help/idea/settings-tools-external-tools.html "External Tools").
+It allows us to define shell command.

+To open External Tools window, go to `File>Settings>Tools>External Tools`.
+For Mac, go to `Android Studio>Preferences>Tools>External Tools`.